idio-lang/DIPS/source/scheme/advanced-scheme.rst

 points at the sentinel as its continuation but now points at the start of the new balloon.

+When you're done processing the source code you can call the first of your balloons with some dummy value and the chain kicks off and will trundle through, function calling function calling function.

 OK, back on course.
-So now we have a seemingly pointless rewrite of our code into the tiniest sub-expressions each of which are doomed to call the next sub-expression.  :question:`What have we achieved?` To be honest?
+So now we have a seemingly pointless rewrite of our code into the tiniest sub-expressions each of which are doomed to call the next sub-expression.  :socrates:`What have we achieved?` To be honest?
 Not much.

 However, and this is the trick.
 These continuation functions, taking